HealthTrixssLLC/HealthCare-Informatics/replit.md

 **Rate Limiting Strategy**: Implements exponential backoff for API rate limits and quota violations, with request concurrency limited to 1 to prevent overwhelming the AI service.

-**PDF Generation**: jsPDF for client-side PDF export functionality.
+**PDF Generation**: jsPDF for client-side PDF export functionality with proper formatting and layout.

 **Development Tools**: Replit-specific plugins for development banner, error overlay, and cartographer integration.